Mamas, it’s time. Time to pack the lunch boxes!

 Mama Pro Prep Tips:

 → If your kid’s lunch contains perishable food (lunch meats, eggs, or yogurt) make sure to pack it with at least two freezer packs.
 Frozen juice boxes or water can also be used as freezer packs.
 Just freeze them overnight and use with at least one other freezer pack.
-By lunchtime, the liquids should be thawed and ready to drink.
+Yogurt tubes are also good!
+By lunchtime, the liquids should be thawed and ready to eat/drink.

-→ Don’t forget to get the kids involved in brainstorming lunch box ideas BEFORE you head to the grocery store.
+→ Get the kids involved in brainstorming lunch box ideas BEFORE you head to the grocery store.
 Giving them an opportunity to have input should mean they actually eat their lunch (please eat your lunch!).
-If they don’t suggest anything healthy, tell them you’ll compromise: if you eat this healthy thing, then we can also pack your favorite treat.
+If they don’t suggest anything healthy, tell them you’ll compromise: If you eat this healthy thing, then we can also pack your favorite treat.

-→ Try to have containers on hand that will keep your kids’ lunch from getting smashed.
+→ Use small containers to prevent your kids’ lunch from getting smashed.
 It will be so much more appealing if they open up their lunch box to see an un-squished sandwich.
-Make life easier by having the right tools on hand.